 Thus, whilst the recent timber export trade has been a lucrative source of income for the government officials who issue the license to export, it has brought very little financial gain to the state and the communities where the logs come from.

-Significantly, as the trade boomed under former President Koroma, it became characterized by a unethical deals between the companies that bought the timber, the government and the Chinese export company.
+Significantly, as the trade boomed under former President Koroma, it became characterized by unethical deals between the companies that bought the timber, the government, and the Chinese export company.